Legal

 What documentation should I receive when I buy (pre-owned)?

 If you are buying a used park home, you will take over the existing Written Statement (see above) from the outgoing occupier.
 This will need to be formally transferred to you.
-This requires signatures from the seller, the park owner and you before you can move into the home.
+The seller will also need to complete the following forms: Buyers' Information Form; Notice of Proposed Sale Form; Assignment Form; Notice of Assignment Form.

 What other documents should I have?